-In this course, the student will learn about the Linux file system and use a Linux operating system as a standalone system.
+In this course, the student will learn about the Linux file system and use a Linux operating system as a standalone system and standalone server or as a domain server within an MS Windows-based network.

-CIS 213 NETWORKING USING WINDOWS SERVER
+NETWORKING USING WINDOWS SERVER CIS 213

 This course features Windows Server as the local area network operating system and provides hands-on tutorials for the student to plan and implement Windows Server.
-The study includes an introduction to configuring protocols such as TCP/IP and continues with how to configure name resolution and vital services such as DNS, WINS, DHCP, and IP Sec.
+The study includes an introduction to configuring protocols such as TCP/IP and continues with how to configure name resolution and vital services such as DNS, WINS, DHCP, and IPSec.
 The course also emphasizes Active Directory configuration.
 PREREQUISITE: CIS 129.

-CIS 215 NETWORK DESIGN AND VIRTUALIZATION
+NETWORK DESIGN AND VIRTUALIZATION

 Students will design a virtualized computer network to be integrated into a networked environment.
-PREREQUISITES: CIS 132, CIS 211, and CIS 213.
+PREREQUISITES: CIS 132, CIS 201, and CIS 213.

-CIS 216 INTRODUCTION TO PROGRAMMING
+INTRODUCTION TO PROGRAMMING